Elastic MoE: Unlocking the Inference-Time Scalability of Mixture-of-Experts: Introduction

-We uncover an intriguing and previously under-explored phenomenon: when a model is trained with $k$ experts, the effective scaling range at inference is so narrow that increasing this to a slightly larger $k'$ ($> k$) causes performance to degrade rapidly.
-Upon further analysis, we identify the root cause of this inability to extrapolate to larger $k'$ values as disparities in expert co-occurrence frequencies.
+Unfortunately, we find that standard MoE models are unable to support such elastic inference (Section~\ref{sec:pilot}).
+We uncover an intriguing and previously under-explored \textbf{inference-time scaling wall}: when a model is trained with $k$ experts, the effective scaling range at inference is so narrow that increasing this to a slightly larger $k'$ ($> k$) causes performance to degrade rapidly.
+While increasing the number of activated experts during training offers some partial relief, it incurs prohibitive computational overhead, and we observe that such models collapse once inference returns to the original $k$ budget.
+Upon further analysis, we identify the root cause of this inability to extrapolate to larger $k'$ values as disparities in \emph{expert co-occurrence frequencies}.
 Specifically, the additionally activated experts at inference have not been trained to collaborate effectively with the originally selected experts, as these new combinations are rarely encountered during training.
 This lack of learned collaboration causes the observed performance degradation.

-In this paper, we introduce Elastic Mixture-of-Experts (EMoE), a novel training framework that equips MoE models with computational flexibility.
+In this paper, we introduce \textbf{Elastic Mixture-of-Experts (EMoE)}, a novel lightweight training framework that equips MoE models with inference-time elasticity.
+Without any architectural modification, EMoE can be applied in a plug-and-play manner during post-training on pretrained MoE checkpoints, enabling a single model to scale up to more experts when compute permits and maintain strong performance with fewer experts under low inference budgets.
 The effectiveness of EMoE stems from two key designs.
-First, to address co-activation failure, we propose \textit{stochastic co-activation sampling}, which draws inspiration from Monte Carlo sampling to stochastically select diverse expert combinations during training.
+First, to address collaboration failure, we propose \textbf{stochastic co-activation sampling}, which draws inspiration from Monte Carlo sampling to stochastically select diverse expert combinations during training.
 This strategy efficiently increases the co-occurrence frequency of expert combinations without incurring significant training overhead, thereby enabling the model to learn collaborative capabilities required for effective inference with high expert counts.
-Second, to ensure reliable performance across varying computational budgets, we introduce the \textit{hierarchical router loss}.
-This loss leverages KL divergence to push the router's output distribution away from uniformity, thereby imposing a clear hierarchical ranking upon the experts for each token.
+Second, to ensure reliable performance across varying computational budgets, we introduce the \textbf{hierarchical router loss}, which leverages KL divergence to push the router's output distribution away from uniformity, thereby imposing a clear hierarchical ranking upon the experts for each token.
 This yields a high-quality set of top-\textit{k} experts across budgets, allowing the model to scale gracefully with available computation.